GeoffreyBush/mouse_pilot_postgresql/README.md

 It is an open-source web application that provides a centralised repository for tracking mice used in experimentation, and aims to create consistent, real-time data transfer between the site where mice are bred and the site where research is planned and carried out.

-It was forked mainly to replace an SQLite database with PostgreSQL and incorporate Alpine.js and HTMX into the front-end.
+It was forked to replace an SQLite database with PostgreSQL and incorporate Alpine.js and HTMX into the front-end.

 ---